-Since 2010, the Uruguayan government has fostered the installation of solar panels among households and firms to promote small-scale renewable electricity production.
-Under this policy, agents with solar panels are allowed to feed any electricity surplus into the grid.
-We study the economic and environmental consequences of this policy.
-We collect a novel dataset on electricity extraction and injection into the grid at a household/firm level for the whole country.
-First, we find that installing a solar panel reduces the electricity extracted from the grid.
+Since 2010, the Uruguayan government has fostered the installation of solar panels among firms to promote the production of small-scale renewable electricity.
+Under this policy, firms that have installed solar panels are allowed to feed any electricity surplus into the grid.
+Using a novel dataset on firm-level electricity consumption and grid feed-in, we study the economic and environmental consequences of this policy.
+First, we find that installing a solar panel substantially reduces the amount of electricity extracted from the grid.
 Second, we find that it increases the electricity injected into the grid.
-Third, we find that it reduces CO2 emissions by 0.15% with respect to the baseline.
-Fourth, we find evidence of a rebound effect: electricity consumption after the solar panel installation increases between 20% and 26%.
-Lastly, we propose an alternative policy that allows agents to store their electricity surplus in batteries instead of immediately injecting it into the grid.
-This policy would reduce CO2 emissions by 2.7%, allowing electricity injection into the grid at night when fossil-fuel facilities satisfy most of the electricity demand.
-We leverage household and firm-level data to study the effect of a net-metering policy on electricity extraction and injection, showing what countries can expect from implementing such a policy.
+Third, we find that it reduces CO2 emissions only marginally.
+Fourth, we provide evidence of a rebound effect: electricity consumption increases between 20% and 26% after the solar panel installation.
+Lastly, we propose an alternative policy that allows firms to store their electricity surplus in batteries instead of immediately injecting it into the grid.
+This policy would further reduce CO2 emissions by 2.7%, allowing electricity injection into the grid at night when fossil fuel facilities satisfy most of the electricity demand.
+We use firm-level data to study the effects of a net-metering policy, showing what countries can expect from implementing such a policy.

 This project received a research grant from CAF – Development Bank of Latin America and the Caribbean.